King penguin: Courtship and breeding

-By April, the chicks are almost fully grown, but lose weight by fasting over the winter months, gaining it again during spring in September.
+By April, the chicks are almost fully grown but lose weight while fasting over the winter months, gaining it again during spring in September.
 Fledging then takes place in late spring/early summer.

-King penguins form huge breeding colonies; for example, the colony on South Georgia Island at Salisbury Plain holds over 100,000 breeding pairs and the colony at St. Andrew's Bay over 100,000 birds.
-Because of the very long breeding cycle, colonies are continuously occupied year-round with both adult birds and chicks.
+King penguins form huge breeding colonies; for example, the colony on South Georgia Island at Salisbury Plain holds over 30,000 breeding pairs and the colony at St. Andrew's Bay holds over 150,000 pairs.
+Because of the long breeding cycle, colonies are occupied year-round with both adult birds and chicks.
 During breeding, king penguins do not build nests, although they show strong territorial behaviour and keep a pecking distance to neighbouring penguins.
 Penguin positions in breeding colonies are highly stable over weeks and appear regularly spaced.

-The king penguin feeds its chicks by eating fish, digesting it slightly and regurgitating the food into the chick's mouth.
+The king penguin feeds its chicks by eating fish, digesting it slightly, and regurgitating the food into the chick's mouth.

 Because of their large size, king penguin chicks take 14–16 months before they are ready to go to sea.
 This is markedly different from smaller penguins, who rear their chicks through a single summer when food is plentiful.
 King penguins time their mating so the chicks will develop over the harshest season for fishing.
 In this way, by the time the young penguins are finally mature enough to leave their parents, it is summer when food is plentiful and conditions are more favorable for the young to survive alone at sea.

 Conservation

 Impact of climate change

-70% of king penguins are expected to abruptly disappear in less than eighty years.
+70% of king penguins are expected to disappear in less than eighty years.
 Considered sensitive indicators of changes in marine ecosystems, king penguins serve as a key species for understanding the effects of climate change on the marine biome, especially throughout the sub-Antarctic and Antarctic areas.

 King penguins primarily feed at the Antarctic Convergence, which provides 80% of their food biomass.
-King penguins currently travel 300–500 km over a course of over a week to complete the journey.
+King penguins currently travel 300–500 km over the course of over a week to complete the journey.
 However, ocean warming could easily move these fronts further away from breeding grounds.
 Continuous ocean warming could cause the convergence zone to move polewards, away from king penguin breeding sites like the Falklands and the Crozet Islands.
 It has been suggested that if carbon emissions continue to rise at their current rate, king penguins will need to travel an additional 200 km in order to reach their feeding areas.
-Breeding grounds will also suffer with the rise of emissions.
+Breeding grounds will also suffer from the rise of emissions.
 Nearly half of the total population will likely lose their breeding grounds by the year 2100.

+King penguins have been shown to be strict diet specialists, seldom adjusting their diet despite changing conditions, and staying at sea for longer periods to compensate for lower foraging success.
+As foraging effort cannot increase indefinitely, strict specialists could be particularly vulnerable to prey composition shifts related to climate change.